Frequently Asked Questions

 They’re two distinct, but complementary efforts.
 The Task Force and the Broomfield Housing Solutions Forum (BHSF) are asking local residents for their feedback on housing through this informal community survey, which was released in early Spring 2025.
 It takes about 10 minutes to complete, so please fill it out when you get a chance!
 We want to incorporate as much citizen feedback into our effort as possible as we move forward.
 So, that’s the survey.

-The poll references a scientific poll we helped create in partnership with the City and County of Broomfield and Broomfield-based Magellan Strategies.
-It asks likely Broomfield voters whether or not they would support the ballot measures we’ve proposed as ways to generate new, ongoing local revenue to meet our most urgent housing-related needs.
-The poll went out at the end of April 2025 and will be completed in May 2025.
-Poll results will determine whether the ballot measures we have proposed are “viable enough” to appear on Broomfield’s election ballot.
-So, in that sense, our next steps as a campaign are in the hands of likely local voters.
+The poll references a scientific poll we commissioned in partnership with the City and County of Broomfield and Broomfield-based Magellan Strategies.
+It asked likely Broomfield voters whether or not they would support the two ballot measures we’ve proposed as ways to generate new, ongoing local revenue to meet our most urgent housing-related needs.
+The poll went out at the end of April 2025 and was completed in May 2025.

 What is the Task Force’s relationship to the Broomfield Housing Solutions Forum (BHSF)?